Convenience store body calls for ‘nuanced debate’ on vaping

 “The Healthier Choices, Healthier Communities campaign is about balance.

-Public health minister Jenni Minto MSP said the Scottish Government remains “deeply concerned” over children and young people’s use of vaping products, adding that the long-term effects of the devices are not yet known.
+Ms Minto said the Scottish Government remains “deeply concerned” over children and young people’s use of vaping products, adding that the long-term effects of the devices are not yet known.

 She said: “Further action on vapes will be included in our refreshed tobacco action plan and we will continue to work with the UK Government and other devolved administrations on joint approaches.